Skip to main content Skip to secondary navigation

 The FLI Student Success Center has reopened the FLIibrary (FLI Library) to support FLI students with donated textbooks required for classes.
 These textbooks are at no charge to FLI students and can be used the whole quarter.
 If you are in need of a textbook and are a FLI student, please stop by the FLI Student Success Center on the 2nd floor of Old Union to see if we have your textbook in our FLIbrary before purchasing one on your own.

-• Head to the FLISSC and find your book on the various bookshelves around the Office
+• Head to the FLISSC and find your book on the bookshelves

 Nutrition security is defined by the USDA as "having consistent access, availability, and affordability of foods and beverages that promote well-being and prevent (and if needed, treat) disease, particularly among racial/ethnic minority populations, lower incomes populations, and rural and remote populations".
 Food and nutrition insecurity has significant impacts on mental, physical and social wellbeing and educational attainment.
 As a FLI student at Stanford, eating well can often be tied to income and thus it can be challenging to find affordable meals.